Pathfinders – A Community Archaeology Project

 Pathfinders is an archival monument of the past, present, and future stories, as told by the people for the people.
 This project will document authentic grassroots culturally nuanced stories.
 This enables people and communities to share authentic first-hand accounts of lived experiences that can enhance the prevailing historical narrative about post-war migration.

-Pathfinder specific time period: 1939 – 1973.
+Pathfinders time period: 1939 – 1971.
 This timescale includes the official Windrush Generation period, 1948 – 1971.